dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.60/_index.md

 <hr style="height:1px;border-width:0;color:gray;background-color:black">

-### Add More Profile Types to the Worksheet Designer Shared Forms
+### Add More Role Types to the Worksheet Designer Shared Forms

 **CACTWO-7059** **{{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

 In [Worksheet Designer](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/worksheet-designer/), shared forms have an [‘Editable](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/worksheet-designer/#editable)’ dropdown in the Add Field box.
-Previously it only included All Users, Coder and CDI.
-This has been expanded to add Auditors Only, Auditors or Coders, Coding Managers Only, CDI Managers Only, and Administrators Only.
+Previously it only included All Users, Coder and CDI roles.
+This has been expanded to include Auditors Only, Auditors or Coders, Coding Managers Only, CDI Managers Only, and Administrators Only.

 ![Shared Worksheet Editable List](SharedWrkshtEditableList.png)